Periodic variable A-F spectral type stars in the northern TESS continuous viewing zone: Ambiguity in classification and other related shortcomings

 Without spectroscopic observations, based purely on single-passband photometry, there might be ambiguity between ROTM and ELL classes.
 In principle, the light variation of a spotted star (the top right-hand panel and red crosses in the middle panel of Fig.~\ref{Fig:Spotell}) can be equally described assuming gravity darkening caused by the tidal deformation of the components of a non-eclipsing system (the top left-hand panel and continuous line in the middle panel of Fig.~\ref{Fig:Spotell}).
 In addition, the amplitudes of the variations can be similar, as well as the periods and the FT.

 Due to geometric reasons, ELL stars must reach the same brightness in maximum light twice a period.
 However, the same variation can be reproduced assuming two spots with different sizes on the opposite sides of a star (middle panel of Fig.~\ref{Fig:Spotell}).
 Thus, this is not a decisive criterion for ELLs.
 On the other hand, different maximum light typical to ROTM stars can be easily modelled assuming one spot on one of the components of a non-eclipsing binary system.
 Thus, again, different height of maxima should not be taken as the decisive criterion between ROTM and ELL types but only as a hint.
-In addition, there can be artifacts causing deformation of the light curve making the correct classification more difficult (Fig.~\ref{Fig:Comparison}).
+In addition, there can be artefacts that cause a deformation in the light curve, making the correct classification more difficult (Fig.~\ref{Fig:Comparison}).

 The ambiguity between ELL and ROTM can be demonstrated with a known ELL star IP Dra (the bottom panel of Fig.~\ref{Fig:Spotell}) that was spectroscopically confirmed to be a binary system \citep{Kjurkchieva2014}.
 The case of IP Dra shows the need of spectroscopic observations for reliable classification.